NasalDaemon/Static-DI/docs/domain-syntax.md

 # Domains

 ### PLEASE NOTE:
 Domains in Static-DI are special `cluster`s with extra restrictions.
-If you are unfamiliar with `cluster` syntax in Static-DI, please first familiarise yourself with `cluster`s and their syntax [here](cluster-syntax.md).
+If you are unfamiliar with the `cluster` syntax in Static-DI, please first familiarise yourself with `cluster`s and their syntax [here](cluster-syntax.md).

 ## Principal motivation

 When a project grows in size, the structure of the dependency graph itself increasingly has an impact on the maintainability and simplicity of the codebase.
 Dependency graphs often become more complex when there are longer chains of dependencies, cyclic dependencies, and deeper nesting of clusters.
 Greater complexity often makes it more difficult to add new functionality, maintain the existing functionality, and overall reason about and explain the behaviour of the code.

-A `domain` in Static-DI is a special kind of `cluster` which when utilised throughout the entire graph encourages a flatter and shallower graph shape overall with looser coupling between nodes, and encourages thoughtful design in terms of delegation of responsibility into logical domains.
+A `domain` in Static-DI is a special kind of `cluster` which when utilised throughout the entire graph encourages a flatter and shallower graph shape overall, with looser coupling between nodes.
+It demands thoughtful design in terms of delegation of responsibility into logical domains with clear boundaries.
 This is acheived by preferring certain kinds of dependencies and by making explicit the statefulness and arity of sub-nodes (i.e. whether a sub-node is unary or a cluster/domain).

 NOTE: `domain`s will not solve all technical problems.
-Astute architectural decisions will result in various patterns, and appropriately using those encouraged by `domain` will generally result in a simpler composition.
+Astute architectural decisions will result in various patterns, and `domain`s provide one such pattern.
+Appropriately using the patterns that `domain`s provide will generally result in a simpler composition.
 The intention behind `domain` is to highlight particular dependency anti-patterns to prevent them from pervading the codebase, but there may be situations when the less restrictive `cluster` is preferable.
 In other words: there are exceptions that prove the rule.

 ### Scale-free networks
 In graph theory, the [scale-free](https://en.wikipedia.org/wiki/Scale-free_network) topology describes graphs with a degree distribution (distribution of number of connections per node) that follows a power-law.
 Below is a visual example representing a scale-free topology: